jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-What is the fundamental reason AoC is considered controversial?
+What is the fundamental reason AC is considered controversial?
 Back: It is non-constructive: there is no procedure we can follow to decide which element to choose.
 Reference: “Axiom of Choice,” in _Wikipedia_, July 8, 2024, [https://en.wikipedia.org/w/index.php?title=Axiom_of_choice](https://en.wikipedia.org/w/index.php?title=Axiom_of_choice&oldid=1233242262).
 <!--ID: 1742768674003-->